-December 12 is one of Mexico’s most important religious holidays.
-It’s estimated that a million or more Catholic Mexicans will visit the Basilica de Guadalupe, in northeastern Mexico City, to pay homage to the country’s most revered religious icon: the Virgin Guadalupe (Our Lady of Guadalupe).
+It’s estimated that a million or more Catholic Mexicans visit the Basilica de Guadalupe in northeastern Mexico City on December 12 to pay homage to the country’s most revered religious icon: La Virgen Guadalupe, Our Lady of Guadalupe.

 The history which led up to this occasion goes back to the time of the Spanish conquest.
 When the Spaniards arrived, they found indigenous peoples with strong, deeply-rooted belief systems of their own.